This article has been updated as of June 2020.

 CAPEX has been the standard model of traditional IT procurement, while OPEX is how cloud computing services are procured.
 Each has different implications regarding cost, control and operational flexibility.

-The public cloud in particular is closely associated with cost savings because it doesn’t require the kind of upfront capital investments seen in the traditional data center.
+The public cloud is often associated with cost savings because it doesn’t require the kind of upfront capital investments seen in the traditional data center.
 But it’s not always the most economical option.
-Fixed investments in IT equipment (e.g., for a private cloud) can actually be less expensive in certain cases.
+Fixed investments in IT equipment, such as for a private cloud, can be less expensive in certain cases.
 Meanwhile, as new economic pressures make containing costs a high priority, the cost to continue operating an owned data center would be lower than to spin up new workloads in the cloud, for example.

 One of the prime reasons for cloud migration is the overall operational flexibility, beyond just potential savings, unlocked by the OpEx model.

 Before we explore the need for a proper cloud cost management strategy, let’s compare the pros and cons of both CAPEX and OPEX models: